h7777v/banana-news/README.md

-# Banana News
+# Banana
 ## 1500 commits on main repository, 400 commits on new repository! 💯 🎉🥳
-## The all-new Banana News with eleventy SSG and nunjucks!
+## The all-new Banana with eleventy SSG and nunjucks!
 News, tech, politics, games, geography, maths and science site
 <img src="/images/logosvg.svg" height="200px" alt="Our logo">
 <details>